AndreaFalanti/popnas/README.md

 ```
 poetry config virtualenvs.in-project true
 ```
-to change the virtual environment generation position directly in the project folder, if you prefer so.
+to change the virtual environment generation position directly in the project folder if you prefer so.

 To generate the environment, open your terminal inside the repository folder and make sure that the python in use is a compatible version.
 If not, you can install it and activate it through pyenv with these commands: